DebbieOjay/alx-system_engineering-devops/0x01-shell_permissions/README.md

-This folder is about permission commands
+This folder is about printing usernames